Faculty, Part-Time Lecturer, and Instructor Resources

 - February 1 through June 30 (spring semester).

 Payroll checks are directly deposited in the bank account that you designate every two weeks on Friday.
-Paycheck stubs may be accessed on line at my.rutgers.edu – look for the self-service links.
+Paycheck stubs may be accessed online at my.rutgers.edu – look for the Employee Self-Service tab.

 There are various provisions governing reappointments and salary increments of which you should be aware.